This post may contain affiliate links.

 Silky white sand and clear blue waters line pretty much the entire east coast, with dense forests and hills framing the charming surf towns that lie beside the ocean.

-An Australian east coast road trip is easy to do on a budget, especially if you save money on accommodation by camping or sleeping in the car.
+An east coast Australia road trip is easy to do on a budget!
+Especially if you save money on accommodation by camping or sleeping in the car.

 Because Australia’s east coast is packed with beautiful beaches and hiking trails, most of the landscape can be enjoyed for free.